 And while it’s still too early to say definitively what changes will stick around long term, some emerging multifamily trends suggest the future for development in America’s cities.

-One such trend is an increased focus on health and wellness amenities — such as outdoor spaces for exercise and recreation, contactless access control systems, air filtration systems, and on-site health clinics — as renters place a greater emphasis on their health and well-being.
+One such trend is an increased focus on health and wellness amenities — such as outdoor spaces for exercise and recreation, contactless access control systems, air filtration systems, and on-site health clinics — as renters emphasize their health and well-being more.